 - c.
 Report at least the following mishaps (civil service or contractor) to higher management and, ultimately, to the Center Director, who notifies NASA Headquarters: - (1) Any Type A or B mishap involving damage, injury, or death.
 Immediately call the Center Director, Deputy Director, or Director, Safety and Mission Assurance.
 JSC shall notify Headquarters within 1 hour. - (2) Any injury or illness involving lost work days.
 Notify the Center Director to allow Headquarters notification within 24 hours. - (3) Any non-occupational fatality on site, such as one due to a heart attack.
 These cases won't be recorded, but the Center Director must notify Headquarters within 24 hours. - (4) Any serious injury or illness off the job.
 Reporting is voluntary on the part of the employee or family.
 These cases won't be recorded. - d.
-Report mishaps occuring in foreign locations as described in paragraphs 2.6.7, 2.6.8, and 2.6.9.
+Report mishaps occurring in foreign locations as described in paragraphs 2.6.7, 2.6.8, and 2.6.9.

-2.6.7 Close calls and mishaps at international locations
+2.6.7.
+Close calls and mishaps at international locations

-2.6.7.1 Employees shall report:
+- 2.6.7.1 Employees shall report:

 - a.
-Any injury or occupational illness to JSC civil service or contractor personnel. - b.
-Any damage to JSC equipment. - c.
-Close calls where JSC personnel could have been injured or JSC equipment could have been damaged.
+Any injury or occupational illness to JSC civil service or contractor personnel.

+- b.
+Any damage to JSC equipment.